 Timing the cherry blossom bloom is difficult because it varies from year to year.
 The weather is the single most important factor in determining when the blooms will appear, when they will peak, and when they will fall.

 Peak bloom is declared when 70% of a region’s cherry trees are in full bloom.
-The peak bloom on the University of Washington campus occurs in the third week of March, on average.
+The peak bloom on the University of Washington campus occurs on average in the third week of March.
 But the blooms can arrive anywhere from mid-March to early April.
 It’s definitely a bummer when the blooms arrive while most students are away during spring break!

 If March temperatures are fairly warm, the blooms may appear sooner.
 But if March is unusually cool, the blooms may hold off until early to mid-April.